LT-Intro-To-AI-SY2425/a1-intro-to-python-newion-drewion/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+I like it.
+It seems much faster and argubably more intuitve than Java, and seems like it does more of the work for you.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+Java requires more attention to detail, python does stuff "for you".
+The indenting is weird, I haven't ever seen that in another programming language.

 3. What are some things that you learned through this assignment?

+math is much easier to do without needing to define datatypes.
+Also, python runs really quickly!